hwr-tierarzt-notdienst-finder/vetfinder/backend/README.md

      13519f7aeceb   tierarzt_notdienst_app_prod       "/bin/sh -c 'ENV=pro…"   4 days ago     Up 4 days                                                     tierarzt_notdienst_app_prod
      adb475f9deb1   mongo:4.2.22                      "docker-entrypoint.s…"   4 days ago     Up 4 days     0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   tierarzt_notdienst_mongo_prod
      ```
-9. The API should be accessible over port 80 (try `http://<Server IP>/docs` or `http://<Server IP>:80/docs` if you have configured a different default HTTP-Port)9Use a reverse proxy for your choice to set expose the API from your domain and set up HTTPs (e.g. using [certbot](https://certbot.eff.org/))
+9. The API should be accessible over port 80 (try `http://<Server IP>/docs` or `http://<Server IP>:80/docs` if you have configured a different default HTTP-Port).
+   Use a reverse proxy of your choice to set expose the API from your domain and set up HTTPs (e.g. using [certbot](https://certbot.eff.org/))
 10. Change the `PROD_DOMAIN` in `.env` and in also change the domain in the frontend services
 11. Time for a drink, integration hell is over 🥳🍻

+## Accessing Visibility Tokens

+A visibility Token is used by the frontend flutter app for requesting vet information
+and by the form-website for requesting the initial registration email to be sent a veterinarian.

+Run the following command on the production server to obtain these tokens:
+`docker exec -t tierarzt_notdienst_app_prod cat ./vet_visibility_tokens.txt`

+You should find tokens for the `test` and `public` visibilities. `public` should be used for
+by customer-facing builds of the flutter-app and form-website. `test` should only be used by developers.